ISISNeutronMuon/MDMC/doc/developer/how-to/benchmarks.rst

 asv is primarily designed to track the performance of a repository over time, so works by benchmarking individual commits.
 Benchmarks are configured to run in Github actions on every pull request, with longer benchmarks run weekly.
+Benchmarks are run with varying numbers of parameters to fit and refinement steps.
+The starting values of the parameters are randomised at the start of each refinement.

 The benchmark suite can also be run locally using the command: